M5A1 Stuart Light Tank "U-Go" Restoration

 and bears the serial number 9876.
 The Army registration number of this

 tank was 3059180.
-Based on casualty reports referencing similarly
+Based on battle casualty reports referencing similarly

 numbered tanks, it is believed that #9876 may have seen combat in

 support of the U.S. First Army in the ETO.
-While little of the
+While little of this

-vehicle's exact history is known at this time, a rebuild plate on the
+vehicle's exact history is known, a rebuild plate on the

 vehicle clearly establishes that this tank was refitted in Italy during the

-been marked as Tank D9, nicknamed U-Go, which participated in the
+been marked as Tank D9, nicknamed "U-Go," which was one of five M5A1 tanks in the 2nd Platoon that participated in the

 his family were proudly in attendance.